FIA 'suppressing drivers' freedom of speech'

 He adds that the meeting was Bird's "last meaningful engagement with the FIA" and that "unfortunately, Jean Todt's presidency ended without a human rights policy in place and it is not clear whether this is still something the FIA is working towards under your leadership or not".

 The FIA has been contacted for comment.
-A spokesperson has previously said the new rule is meant to codify an existing arrangement.
+A spokesperson has previously said the new rule is intended to codify an existing arrangement.

 It is said to be directed at the wearing of clothing bearing campaigning statements on the podium or before the race - such as those Hamilton wore during the height of the Black Lives Matter movement following the murder of George Floyd by US police in 2020 - rather than general comments in support of progress on human rights.